 Varus Derotation Osteotomy

-- Despite adductor release, abduction ROM may not be significantly increased; surgical correction during the VDRO takes away the abduction range
+- Despite adductor release, abduction ROM may not be significantly increased.
+Surgical correction during the VDRO takes away the abduction range

-Goals: Pain management, equipment, early mobilization, discharge, and transition to home
+Goals: Pain management, equipment, early mobilization, discharge and transition to home

-- Ankle plantarflexor stretches, if required
+- Ankle plantar flexor stretches, if required

 - Hip flexion should not be limited with VDRO only